 - Audience: One has to be very strategic depending on the target audience

 - Response: get feedback from the audience to be able to gauge whether the message was relayed well.

 Examples & Templates:

 Data Protection and Research Briefing Note Example

 Public Health Briefing Note Template

-In conclusion, a briefing note should be very precise and elaborate, it should not exceed two pages.
-It should be able to inform a decision maker who may not be well versed with a given subject or who has got to deal with various issues and does not have the time to be able to read and make decisions with the note.
+In conclusion, a briefing note should be very precise and elaborate, and it should not exceed two pages.
+It should be able to inform a decision-maker who may not be well versed with a given subject or who has got to deal with various issues and does not have the time to be able to read and make decisions with the note.
 The key issues and recommendations should be well outlined to avoid ambiguity.